This training contains 12 hours of live content.

 WITH KELLEY PALMER

-Give us your email and we'll let you know when a new cohort of this course is forming.
+Give us your email and we'll let you know when a enrollment opens.
 You'll also get brand new content from Race & Equity in Yoga course instructor Kelley Palmer:

 The murder of George Floyd during the global COVID-19 pandemic has catalyzed the largest civil rights movement in America’s history.
 The movement for Black lives has become front-and-center news.
 Widespread demonstrations, protests, and uprisings are causing our state and local governments to take a hard look at the role policing and prisons play in our society and the ways that resources are hoarded and unequally distributed among our citizens.